State Spotlight: South Carolina Shows Deaf Students New Roads to #DeafSuccess

 “We need deaf role models,” she said.

 So, the team took what they learned from the virtual transition fair and narrowed the focus.
-They decided to use virtual platforms to bring deaf role models to deaf students, their families, teachers, and other professionals — combating low expectations and other biases against deaf people.
+They decided to use virtual platforms to bring deaf role models to deaf students, their families, teachers, and other professionals — combating low expectations and other stereotypes against deaf people.
 Once a month, they choose a professional to highlight, with the intention of showcasing diversity of people, professions, education, and skills.

 One of the most popular was also one of the first, a deaf woman who works in a law office.
 She told students about how she used vocational rehabilitation services, getting the right accommodations, and how she battles common misconceptions.